manismk/jstees-react/README.md

 # jstees-react

-A Ecom app for js and t-shirt lovers
+A Ecom app for js and tees lovers